asterai-io/asterai-docs/src/1_overview.md

    the relevant art pieces.
    The user can even ask the assistant to add an art piece to their cart!
-2. Enhance the legacy search box with AI: when the user executes their query, using natural language, tne app responds with the relevant pieces.
+2. Enhance the legacy search box with AI: when the user executes their query, using natural language, the app responds with the relevant pieces.

 This use case uses two core features from asterai: LLMs and Vector DBs.
 And, like any other asterai project, it is developed as a plugin.